pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Added option to show a progress bar on a quiz/survey
 * Added option to randomise the order of the answers of a question
 * Added ability to save and resume quizzes
+* Added button to quickly insert a quiz/survey/poll into a new page

 = 2.12 =